 Louise Eldridge, CORE Policy and Communications Officer

 50 people from NGOs, academia and law firms gathered at The Foundry in London on Wednesday 13th February for CORE’s annual partners’ meeting.
-Below is a brief summary of the very wide-ranging expert presentations given on the day.
+This blog gives a brief summary of the wide-ranging presentations given on the day.

 Human rights defenders (HRDs): the heroes and heroines underpinning our work